2024

 Contents

-1. lntroduction: Scientific knowledge, its creation, classification publication, indexing, searching and synthesis.
+1. lntroduction: Scientific knowledge, its creation, classification, publication, indexing, searching, and synthesis.

 2. Meta-analyses, bibliometric studies, and literature reviews.